top of page

 Learning How to Disagree Without Burning the House Down

-The way you fight will often matter more than what you fight about.
-It’s easy to think that love means always being on the same page, but that’s a fantasy; real marriage is full of divergent opinions, moods, and fears.
-If you can teach yourselves to argue like teammates instead of enemies, you’ll avoid making small disagreements into foundational cracks.
-Think less "I need to win" and more "We need to understand each other better"—your future selves will thank you for the practice.
+How you fight often matters more than what you fight about.
+It’s easy to think that love means always agreeing.
+But that's a fantasy; real marriage involves divergent opinions, moods, and fears.
+If you learn to argue like teammates rather than enemies, you’ll prevent small disagreements from becoming major cracks in your foundation.

 Investing in Your Future with an Online Degree